 Regarding to extend your Visa you can go to the Department of Immigration, Kalikasthan Kathmandu.
 A valid passport and one passport -size photo with light backgrounds needed.
-Visa can be obtained only through payment of cash in the following currency: Euro, Swiss Franc, Pound Sterling, US Dollar, Australian Dollar, Canadian Dollar, Hong Kong Dollar, Singapore Dollar and Japanese Yen.
+You can obtain visa only through payment of cash.
+If you’re thinking about alternative method to pay visa fee, let us tell you payment through Indian currency, Nepali currency and credit cards are declined.
+Also, you can get visa by paying the following currencies: Euro, Swiss Franc, and Pound Sterling, US Dollar, Australian Dollar, Canadian Dollar, Hong Kong Dollar, Singapore Dollar and Japanese Yen.
 Credit card, Indian currency and Nepali currency are not accepted as payment of visa fee.
-Please visit the information page on the Nepal Tourism Board website:http://www.tourism.gov.np for more Visa-Information.
+Please visit the information page on the Nepal Tourism Board website:http://tourism.gov.np for more Visa-Information Center.

 3) Buy Travel Insurance

-Since flights can represent the biggest part of your trip expenses, finding that hidden cheap deal can be just as important as finding the right destination, the right tour company, the right backpack, or the right place to stay.
-After all, if a flight is too expensive, you aren’t going anywhere.
-There lots of chance to get cheapest flight if you issue your air ticket on time.
-But before that you have to decide the length of your trek because many cheapest flight cost you too much on postpone and prepone .
+After all, you need is a cheapest flight because if a flight is too expensive, you aren’t going anywhere.
+There is lots of chance to get cheapest flight if you issue your air ticket on time or an advance.
+But before that you have to decide the length of your holiday because many cheapest flight cost you too much on postpone and propone.

-5) Do research on the best time to visit Nepal
+5) Do Research best time to visit in Nepal

 8) Possibility to Buy and Hire